andraugust/andraugust.github.io/quantum-1.md

 * Distinguishable states are represented by orthogonal vectors.
 * If a system is in state $$\ket{A}$$ the probability of measuring $$\lambda$$ is $$p(\lambda)=\bk{A}{\lambda}\bk{\lambda}{A}$$.

 Why Hermitian operators?
-Because Hermitian operators have a few desireable mathematical properties:
+Because Hermitian operators have a few desirable mathematical properties:

 * They're linear, which is appropriate because states are vectors in a linear vector space.
 * Their eigenvalues are always real, meaning that measurements always return real numbers (no one has ever measured a complex-valued length or spin or velocity etc).